ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 3. Also add a `view` on `beagleScreenViewController` as sub view on the native view controller.

-4. Then, we need to add some constraints to `UILabel` and for the view of `beagleScreenViewController` , as in the code below:
+4. Then, you need to add some constraints to `UILabel` and for the view of `beagleScreenViewController`, as in the code below:

 ```swift
 class NativeViewController: UIViewController {